• Airplane aisle of blue seats and people's shoulders

 Duratrim

 Duratrim is Duracote’s standard line of fire safety products, manufactured to Boeing, Lockheed, military or industrial specifications.
-The inherently fire resistant line has been designed with woven fiberglass reinforcements and flame retardant coatings, meeting the flammability requirements of the strictest markets.
+The inherently fire-resistant line has been designed with woven fiberglass reinforcements and flame-retardant coatings, meeting the flammability requirements of the strictest markets.

-Chemically Treated Materials
+Chemically Treated Fire Resistance Materials

 Aqueous FR Coatings